Web Design IES

-Sean McManus explains how you can take control of the Amstrad CPC character set with user defined characters and control codes
+Sean McManus explains how you can take control of the Amstrad CPC character set with user defined graphics (UDGs) and control codes, so you can make custom graphics and typefaces

 For those of us who still get emotional about the demise of the ZX-81, user defined characters still have a special place in our hearts.
 To begin with they were the only way to create characters.
 The CPC's character set includes some little men and other shapes which it is always handy to remember, but the real power is in creation.
 Frankenstein, here we come.